mavilam/mavilam-minimal/index.md

 This is the main page of your new theme.

-You cand find the feed clicking [here](/feed/).
+You can find the feed clicking [here](feed.md).

-There are no links in the header for surfing in the site, I prefer to let that space clean and link the sections in the body like [this one](/another-page/).
+There are no links in the header for surfing in the site, I prefer to let that space clean and link the sections in the body like [this one](another-page.md).